Scaling properties of multiplicity fluctuations in heavy ion collisions simulated by AMPT model

-In three dimensional phase-space, that the anomalous scaling, or fractal, is isotropic or anisotropic can be determined through depending on the way of a phase-space partition.
-If the scaling, equation (2), is observed when the phase space is partitioned according to
+In three-dimensional phase space, it can be determined whether the anomalous scaling, or fractal, is isotropic or anisotropic depending on the mode of the phase-space partition.
+If the scaling, Eq.
+(2), is observed when the phase space is partitioned according to:

-where $i$ denotes the three phase space directions, then the anomalous scaling is isotropic (corresponding to self-similar fractal) in the case of $\lambda_a=\lambda_b=\lambda_c$, otherwise it is anisotropic (self-affine fractal~\cite{Wulls}).
-Note that $\lambda_i$ is the phase space represents the partition number or the shrinking ratios in direction $i$.
-The three-dimension partition number is the product of the 3 $\lambda_i$'s,
+where $i$ denotes the three phase space directions, then anomalous scaling is isotropic (corresponding to self-similar fractal) in the case of $\lambda_a=\lambda_b=\lambda_c$; otherwise it is anisotropic (self-affine fractal~\cite{Wulls}).
+Note that $\lambda_i$ is the phase space representing the partition number or the shrinking ratios in direction $i$.
+The three-dimensional partition number is the product of the 3 $\lambda_i$'s:

-The shrinking ratios $\lambda_a$,$\lambda_b$ and $\lambda_c$ are characterized by a parameter
+The shrinking ratios $\lambda_a$, $\lambda_b$ and $\lambda_c$ are characterized by a parameter

-which is called the Hurst exponent\cite{Hurst}.
-It can be characterized as the isotropy property of a fractal.
+which is called the Hurst exponent~\cite{Hurst}.
+It is characterized as the isotropic property of a fractal.
 If all the three Hurst exponents are equal to unity, i.e. $H_{ab} = H_{bc} = H_{ca} = 1$, then the fractal is self-similar; otherwise it is self-affine.

-The Hurst exponents can be deduced by fitting three one-dimensional second-order NFM saturation curves\cite{Ochs}
+The Hurst exponents can be deduced by fitting three one-dimensional, second-order NFM saturation curves~\cite{Ochs}:

 where $\gamma_i$ describes the saturation rate of the NFM along the direction of $i$.
-The Hurst exponents are related to $\gamma_i$'s as
+The Hurst exponents are related to the $\gamma_i$'s as:

-Therefore, from the final-state multiplicity production of high energy collisions, we can calculate the Hurst exponents which describe the fractal property of the system, and hence the phase space can be separated properly.\cite{wu,wu1}.
+Therefore, from the final-state multiplicity production of high-energy collisions, we can calculate the Hurst exponents that describe the fractal property of the system, and hence the phase space can be separated properly~\cite{wu,wu1}.